Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

-Formulating the locomotion planning problem as an optimization problem allows one to represent high-level locomotion tasks and system dynamics using cost functions and constraints, respectively.
+Formulating the locomotion planning as an optimization problem allows one to represent high-level locomotion tasks as cost functions and system dynamics using constraints.
 Besides robot dynamics, the locomotion tasks should also respect the contact dynamics such as unilateral force and friction cone constraints, that are critical to stabilize the locomotion.
-The use of optimization techniques to design \gls{wbc} has enabled legged robots to overcome challenging terrains \cite{Focchi2016}, to traverse soft terrains~\cite{Fahmi2020TRO} and to be versatile in terms of type of gait and motions that a legged robot can achieve~\cite{Bellicoso2017}.
+The use of optimization techniques to design \gls{wbc} has enabled legged robots to traverse soft terrains~\cite{Fahmi2020TRO} and to be versatile in terms of type of gait and motions that a legged robot can achieve~\cite{Bellicoso2017}.
 The aforementioned examples are based on the solution of a Quadratic Program that only considers the instantaneous \cite{kuindersma2014} effects of the joint torques on the robot's base.
 Further, similar to heuristic approaches mentioned earlier, these approaches do not consider the information about the future states of the robot and hence cannot assure recursive feasiblity.

+In order to address this issue, several approaches make use of \gls{to}-based locomotion planning considering the full dynamics of the robot~\cite{Neunert2017,Posa2016}.
+However, these approaches usually suffer from high computational time hence they are often restricted to \textit{offline} (open-loop) use.
+In general, offline planners~\cite{Bernardo2018,Melon2020} neither adapt to quick terrain changes nor cope with state drifts and uncertainties.
+To address this issue the concept of \textit{online} re-planning can be used.
+Online re-planning can intrinsically cope with the problem of error accumulation in planned motion that is common in real scenarios.